arnaud-deprez/arnaud-deprez.github.io/content/legal/index.md

 Powple SPRL collects your data so that we can:

-- To reply to you with a more a more precise and relevant response.
+- reply to you with a more a more precise and relevant response.
-- To collect your feedbacks from our blog and prevent fraudulent feedbacks in order improve our content.

 Powple SPRL will never share your data with any third party partner company.